ColinFay/proustr/README.md

 ### `pr_stem()`

 Turn your text into stem.
-This is an implementation of the {SnowballC} package in {proustr}.Please bear in mind that that punctuation and capitals letters are also removed by this function.
+This is an implementation of the {SnowballC} package in {proustr}.Please bear in mind that that punctuation and capital letters are removed by this function.

 You can stem a data.frame with a sentence column with `pr_stem_sentences` :